 Training and qualifications

-Getting an approved qualification can help you develop your knowledge and skills.
 You don’t need a qualification to start your career in early years and childcare but it’s something that nurseries and pre-schools often look for.
+Also, there are some roles where you will need to have an approved qualification.

-Learning new skills and getting an approved qualification can help you to progress your career in early years and childcare.
-There are roles where you will need to have an approved qualification.
+Learning new skills and getting an approved qualification can help you to develop your knowledge and progress your career in early years and childcare.
+Take a look at the different ways to get started:

-Start work now and get a qualification on the job
+Apprenticeships: start work now and get a qualification on the job

 Apprenticeships combine real work with training and study for a specific role.
 You’ll learn new skills, gain experience and earn a salary too.
 There are two entry-level early years apprenticeships:

-• level 2 early years practitioner (equivalent to GCSEs)
+- level 2 early years practitioner (equivalent to GCSEs)

-• level 3 early years educator (equivalent to A Levels)
+- level 3 early years educator (equivalent to A Levels)

 Find out more about these apprenticeships.